hudson-trading/corral/README.md

   companies with decades of history, we have our own homegrown implementations of asynchronous I/O and event loops.
-We wanted to be able to use coroutines with them, as well as pretty much any other existing solution for asynchronous I/O (such as Boost.Asio, libuv, or libevent).
+We wanted to be able to use coroutines with them, as well as pretty much any other existing solution for asynchronous I/O (such as Asio, libuv, or libevent).

 * ***Bridging with callbacks***: the majority of existing code uses